 Cotabato Province, Philippines

-List of Municipalities in the Cotabato province of the Philippines
+List of Municipalities in the Cotabato province within REGION XII (Soccsksargen) in the Republic of The Philippines

 Alamada | Aleosan | Antipas | Arakan | Banisilan | Carmen | Kabacan | Libungan | Magpet | Makilala | Matalam